dmdm/Parenchym/INSTALL.md

     $ pym-init-db -c development.ini

-(If this doesn't seem to to do anything, I may have forgotten to uncomment some setup methods.
+(If pym-init-db doesn't seem to to do anything, I may have forgotten to uncomment some setup methods.
 Go to

     pym/scripts/init_db.py